shreyastelkar/Similar-to-Geometry-Dash-Platform-Game/README.md

-This project contains all of the written Verilog code for the game
+This project contains all of the written Verilog code for the game.